Goncalves95/PP5-Predictive-Analytics/README.md

 ## Unfixed Bugs

-* You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not valid reason to leave bugs unfixed.
+The app does not currently contain any unfixed bugs.

+## PEP8 Compliance Testing

+All python files where passed through the [CI Python Linter](https://pep8ci.herokuapp.com/).
+Those files incuded the `app_pages` files.
+A few small errors were fixed, such as long lines or trailing white spaces.

 ## Deployment

 ### Heroku

-* The App live link is: <https://YOUR_APP_NAME.herokuapp.com/>
+- The App live link is: <https://heritage-housing-uriem-381968c86628.herokuapp.com>
-* Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
+- Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
-* The project was deployed to Heroku using the following steps.
+- The project was deployed to Heroku using the following steps.

 1. Log in to Heroku and create an App
 2. At the Deploy tab, select GitHub as the deployment method.